- Introduction:

 -For centuries, the Church of Rome has enforced strict regulations regarding the marriage of clergymen.
-But we must ask whether this practice has any biblical basis?
-Is it rightful for any church to establish laws prohibiting leaders from having marital relationships with women?
+Bishops and priests have been required to remain in an unmarried state as long as they practice their profession.
+But we must ask whether this custom has any biblical basis?
+Is it lawful for any church to establish as a discipline the prohibition of leaders from having marital relationships?
 If so, then why?
-Allow us to examine the validity of this Roman Catholic custom by weighing it against Scripture and history.
+Allow us to examine the validity of this Roman Catholic practice by weighing it against Scripture and history.

 - Consider This Quotation From The Roman Catholic Catechism: